hwdsl2/setup-ipsec-vpn/docs/clients.md

 In addition, if your computer has IPv6 enabled, all IPv6 traffic (including DNS queries) will bypass the VPN.
 Learn how to <a href="https://support.microsoft.com/en-us/help/929852/guidance-for-configuring-ipv6-in-windows-for-advanced-users" target="_blank">disable IPv6</a> in Windows.

-### macOS VPN traffic

-OS X (macOS) users: If you can successfully connect using IPsec/L2TP mode, but your public IP does not show `Your VPN Server IP`, read the [OS X](#os-x) section above and complete this step: Click the **Advanced** button and make sure the **Send all traffic over VPN connection** checkbox is checked.
-Then re-connect the VPN.

-If your computer is still not sending traffic over the VPN check the service order.
-From the main network preferences screen, select "set service order" in the cog drop down under the list of connections.
-Drag the VPN connection to the top.

 ### Android MTU/MSS issues

 Some Android devices have MTU/MSS issues, that they are able to connect to the VPN using IPsec/XAuth ("Cisco IPsec") mode, but cannot open websites.
 If you encounter this problem, try running the following commands on the VPN server.
 If successful, you may add these commands to `/etc/rc.local` to persist after reboot.